-The Sonic the Hedgehog games have been on quite the ride over the past 29 years, with some of the best games ever made and…well…some of the worst games ever made too.
-One thing that has been relatively consistent throughout the franchise, however, is the music, which has remained incredible.
+The Sonic the Hedgehog games have been on quite the ride over the past 29 years, with some of the best games ever made and…well…some of the worst as well.
+However, one thing that has been of a relatively consistent quality throughout the franchise, is the music, which has remained incredible.

-The Sonic soundtracks have gone through a few phases of their own as it so happens.
-There are the classic 16-bit soundtracks, the late 1990s-early 2000s punk-rock and even a small foray into pop music towards the turn of the 2010s.
+The Sonic soundtracks have gone through a few phases.
+There are the classic 16-bit soundtracks, the late 1990s/early 2000s punk-rock, and even a small foray into pop music towards the turn of the 2010s.
 The main point is that (almost) all of it has been great.
 Every level in every game is paired up with a track that is able to capture the feeling and setting of the surrounding level, while still being able to provide an exhilarating ride as you roll around at the speed of sound (little spoiler for you there).

 So, let’s have some fun and explore some of the best tracks the franchise has ever produced.
 Before we start, I should clarify that several of these tracks (especially the classic ones) have been reused and remixed in many games throughout the franchise over the years.
 So, for each one, I will specify in which game it originally appeared and which version of the track I like the best.